DIDSR/ShapeCheck/README.md

 # Shape Check
+This repository provides tools to compare shapes and identify shape anomalies in any two medical imaging datasets (when masks are available for the region of interest).
+We demonstrate its use for evaluating synthetic images, but the tool can also be employed for assessing different patient datasets.

-This repository provides tools to process radiological medical images, extract shape features, and identify anomalies in synthetic images compared to real ones using machine learning (Isolation Forest).
-This tool was applied to check the shape of breast boundary in mammogram images.
+Specifically, the tool processes medical images, extracts shape features, and identify anomalies in synthetic images compared to patient images using machine learning (Isolation Forest).
+This tool was applied to check the shape of breast boundary in mammogram images and can be adapted for other imaging modalities or applications.

 # Purpose
 Synthetic data provides a promising solution to address data scarcity for training machine learning models; however, adopting it without proper quality assessments may introduce artifacts, distortions, and unrealistic features that compromise model performance and clinical utility.
 This work introduces a novel knowledge-based method for detecting network-induced shape artifacts in synthetic images.
 The method can detect anatomically unrealistic images irrespective of the generative model used and provides interpretability through its knowledge-based design.
 We demonstrate the effectiveness of the method for identifying network-induced shape artifacts using two synthetic mammography datasets.
 A reader study further confirmed that images identified by the method as likely containing network-induced artifacts were also flagged by human readers.
 This method is a step forward in the responsible use of synthetic data by ensuring that synthetic images adhere to realistic anatomical and shape constraints.